mgrofsky/Ytel-API-PYTHON/README.md

-#
+#Getting started

 ## How to Build

-You must have Python greater than 2.7 installed in your system to build and run your SDK files.
+You must have Python version 2.7.x or 3.x installed on your system to install and run this SDK.
+This SDK package depends on other Python packages like nose, jsonpickle etc.
-The generated code has dependencies over external libraries like nose, jsonpickle, etc. These dependencies are defined in the ```requirements.txt``` file that comes with the SDK.
+These dependencies are defined in the ```requirements.txt``` file that comes with the SDK.
-To resolve these dependencies, we use the PIP Dependency manager.
+To resolve these dependencies, you can use the PIP Dependency manager.
 Install it by following steps at [https://pip.pypa.io/en/stable/installing/](https://pip.pypa.io/en/stable/installing/).

-The paths of Python and PIP must be properly set in the environment variables.
+Python and PIP executables should be defined in your PATH.
 Open command prompt and type ```pip --version```.
-This should display the current version of the PIP Dependency Manager installed if the installation was successful.
+This should display the version of the PIP Dependency Manager installed if your installation was successful and the paths are properly defined.

 * Using command line, navigate to the directory containing the generated files (including ```requirements.txt```) for the SDK.
 * Run the command ```pip install -r requirements.txt```.
 This should install all the required dependencies.